Ezra Thompson

-Ezra Thompson (1850–1923) was the 12th and 14th mayor of Salt Lake City, Utah, USA, who was elected three times and served two non-consecutive terms.
+Ezra Thompson (1850–1923) was the 12th and 14th mayor of Salt Lake City, Utah, US, who was elected three times and served two non-consecutive terms.
 He was mayor from 1900 to 1903 and 1906 to 1907.

 Early life

-Thompson was born on July 17, 1850 in Salt Lake City in the Provisional State of Deseret, just months before Utah Territory was created.
+Thompson was born on July 17, 1850, in Salt Lake City in the Provisional State of Deseret, just months before Utah Territory was created.
 He made his fortune in a Park City mining venture with future United States Senator from Utah Thomas Kearns.
 He married Emily Pugsley on February 14, 1885, and they had four children.

 Political career

 First term

 In 1899, he was elected mayor of Salt Lake City on the Republican Party ticket.
 He was re-elected in 1901 and served until 1903.

 In January 1903, Thompson was a signatory of an official protest to the United States Senate of the Utah Legislature's election of Mormon Apostle Reed Smoot as a United States senator for Utah.